Sakshiiikashyap/web-projects-portfolio/README.md

 # 🌐 Web Projects Portfolio

 Welcome to my **Web Development Portfolio**!
-This repository contains all the projects I’ve built while learning HTML, CSS, JavaScript, and beyond.
-Each project helped me explore new concepts and improve my frontend development skills.
+his repository contains all the projects I’ve built while learning **Frontend** and **Backend** technologies.
+Each project helped me explore new concepts and sharpen my skills as I grow into a full-stack developer.

 ---